 When it comes to social media marketing for apartments, Facebook is typically the first platform you think of.
-After all, there are over a billion daily active users, and it has the best social media advertising platform we’ve ever seen.
+After all, there are over a billion daily active users, and has one of the best social media advertising platforms out there.

 However, Facebook isn’t the only game in town.
 As an apartment marketer, you need to be on social networks driven by visuals.
 One of the best places to start is Pinterest.

 With so much hype around Instagram and Snapchat, you may be wondering why we’re focusing on Pinterest.

 First, Pinterest users are buyers.
 Pinterest found 93% of its users shopped online in the past six months.
 Also, Pinterest users are 10% more likely to purchase online than users from other social networks.

 Last but not least, a survey from Housing.com found 95% of women are key decision makers while buying or renting homes.
 Guess who Pinterest’s key demographic is?

 According to Pew Research Center, 44% of female internet users are on Pinterest, compared to just 16% of men.

 Using Pinterest as an apartment marketing channel puts you right in front of the audience making decisions about where to rent!